baasbox/docs/RestAPI/Users/users.rst

 -  **visibleByRegisteredUsers** is an object whose fields are visible by the user, their friends, any registered user
--  **visibleByAnonymousUsers** is an object whose fields are public and visible by everyone, even anonymous users **Description**: Update an user profile information.
-WARNING: the sent data will overwrite pre-existent
+-  **visibleByAnonymousUsers** is an object whose fields are public and visible by everyone, even anonymous users

+**Description**: Update an user profile information.

+The four JSON objects are optional.
+Using this API you can send just one of them or all four.

+PAY ATTENTION: The previously stored content for each of the JSON objects will be overwritten with what was sent through this API.

 **Returns**:

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code